PydanticAI runtime authorization

 What is PydanticAI?

 PydanticAI is the Python agent framework from the creators of Pydantic.
 It brings type safety to AI agents through validated response models, dependency injection via RunContext, and tool definitions with @agent.tool.
 It supports OpenAI, Anthropic, Gemini, and local models through a unified interface.
-Veto adds the runtime authorization layer that PydanticAI's type system cannot express.
+Veto adds the runtime authorization path that PydanticAI's type system cannot express.

 The problem: type safety is not security

-Valid but dangerous
+Valid but blocked

 Context-blind